SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Introduction

-Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item Algorithm: \proj is a novel SGRL framework (\emph{open source}), that utilizes reusable node sets and associates them with various types of structural features to represent query-induced subgraphs through their online joining.
-Adopting sets in \proj greatly saves memory and computation but without degrading prediction performance compared with the SOTA baselines. \item System: \proj designs a dedicated sparse data structure \texttt{SpG} and an arithmetic operator \texttt{SpJoin} to support efficient storage and processing of node sets, which achieves much better efficiency and scalability than previous SGRL methods. \item We conduct extensive experiments on 7 real-world graphs, with millions of nodes/edges, and demonstrate the advantages of \proj in link/relation-type/motif prediction tasks. \proj is 3-11$\times$ faster than the current SOTA SGRL method SUREL while maintaining comparable or even better prediction accuracy. \proj also achieves $\sim$20$\times$ speedup with substantial prediction accuracy improvements over other SGRL baselines. \end{itemize}
+Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item Algorithm: \proj is a novel SGRL framework (\emph{open source}), which utilizes reusable node sets associated with various structural features to represent query-induced subgraphs via online joining.
+Compared with the SOTA baselines, the proposed set-based subgraph representation greatly reduces memory and computation costs without degrading prediction performance. \item System: \proj designs a customized sparse data structure \texttt{SpG} and a sparse join operator \texttt{SpJoin} to support efficient storage and fast access of node sets, which achieves much lower latency and higher throughput than previous SGRL methods. \item We conduct extensive experiments on 9 real-world graphs, with millions/billions of nodes/edges, and demonstrate the advantages of \proj in link/relation-type/motif prediction tasks. \proj is 3-11$\times$ faster than the current SOTA SGRL method SUREL while maintaining comparable or even better prediction accuracy. \proj also achieves $\sim$20$\times$ speedups with substantial accuracy improvements over other SGRL baselines. \end{itemize}